 Establishing Private Connect with Exoscale

-Choosing Location and Connectivity:
+Choosing Location and Connectivity

-• a WAN or MAN connection will be required.
-If you need help identifying a provider for your transport, contact Exoscale sales team, they will be able to assist you with Exoscale carrier partners.
-In any case, no carrier termination equipment can be hosted by Exoscale on your behalf.
-The connection from your MAN or WAN link to Exoscale from the carrier needs to be established via a carrier to carrier cross connection.
+You can contact our Sales team for information on Exoscale carrier partners.
+The connection from your WAN or MAN link to Exoscale from the carrier needs to be established via a carrier-to-carrier cross connection.
 Exoscale will provide a location, circuit-ID and letter of agreement (LOA) upon subscribing to Private Connect.
+Note that no carrier termination equipment can be hosted by Exoscale on your behalf.

 Physical Infrastructure Overview